phip1611/nflz/README.md

 ```

 **`nflz` asks you for confirmation before it does any changes to your file system!
-However, always backup the files in another directory first to make sure nothing becomes inconsistent**
+However, always backup the files in another directory first to make sure nothing becomes inconsistent.**

 ## Background